springboardmentor545-lgtm/TeamB-IVR-Modernization/README.md

 IVR (Interactive Voice Response) ☎️: Handles incoming calls, plays prompts, and collects user input.

-### Middleware 🔄:Connects IVR with backend services.
+### Middleware 🔄: Connects IVR with backend services.
 It processes requests and communicates with APIs.

 ### Backend 🖥️: Stores account or business data and responds to middleware requests.